thelfer/tfel/docs/web/drucker-prager-cap.md

-- Automatic support for plane stress and generalized plane stress modelling hypotheses (The axial strain is defined as an additional state variable and the associated equation in the implicit system is added to enforce the plane stess condition).
+- Automatic support for plane stress and generalized plane stress modelling hypotheses (The axial strain is defined as an additional state variable and the associated equation in the implicit system is added to enforce the plane stress condition).
 - Automatic addition of the standard terms associated with the elastic strain state variable.